 Employees want to know how they are doing.
 Managers are uniquely positioned to give them this feedback as they work much more closely together with their teams..
 Managers who adopt the constructive criticism method are more likely to retain employees than one who outrightly condemns.
 Embracing the condemnation method makes the employees defensive.
 They may also feel overly attacked by the one person they thought should initially be their support system.
 It should, however, be noted that fear doesn’t work anymore; intrinsic motivation does.

-Micromanagement fosters a sense of distrust, disdain, and underappreciation, and can force employees to leave a manager.
-When a manager exhibits excessive controls, employees may believe that their abilities and experience aren’t valued.
+Micromanagement fosters a sense of distrust, disdain, and underappreciation and can force employees to leave a manager.
+When a manager exhibits excessive control, employees may believe that their abilities and experience aren’t valued.
 They may feel that their manager does not trust them to do their job, leading to a lack of autonomy and creativity.

 Absence of Growth And Development Opportunities

 As the world continues to change and evolve, managers must continue to change and grow.
 They can’t rely on yesterday’s skill sets to solve today’s workplace challenges.
 Managers who do not focus on developing themselves will see no need why their team should.

 Alternatively, employees do not want to be stagnant.
 When employees feel that there are no opportunities for growth or development in an organization, they may become disengaged and demotivated.
 They may feel that they are not making progress in their careers or that their skills are not being utilized to their fullest potential.
 This may eventually lead to high turnover rates as employees seek out opportunities for growth and development elsewhere.

 How To Prevent Employees From Quiet Quitting The Managers